niiknow/lambda-template/README.md

   widget1: 'url1 to load html or json',
   widget2: 'url2, json are automatically converted'
 },
+content: 'the content html',
-// this is the view data that will be available to the template
+// the the locals view data object: __meta, __widgets, and __content are added
 locals: {
-  content: 'the content html',
-  _meta: 'do not pass, this get injected/override with meta above',
-  _widgets: 'widgets are also available here'
+  firstName: 'john'
 }
 ```